-If your living room is pale and interesting, it can still look cosy come the winter months.
+If your living room is pale and interesting, it can still look cosy come the winter months with the right winter living room decor.
 A flickering open fire or stove will give even the most neutral of rooms a lovely warmth.
-For simple winter living decor ideas look to grouping sumptuous sofas and chairs around the fireplace, and add texture with throws and a luxe rug.
+For simple living room ideas for winter, look to grouping sumptuous sofas and chairs around the fireplace and add texture with throws and a luxe rug.

 Winter living room decor ideas

-A winter living room needs to be a retreat from the outside world, so the space needs to be as relaxed and comfortable as possible.
-Whether you're looking to refresh the space with seasonal paint colours or simply looking to rethink your furniture layout, we have a simple winter living room idea to help turn your summer lounge into a cosy winter snug – set for the colder months ahead.
+Whether you're looking to refresh the space with seasonal paint colours or simply looking to rethink your furniture layout, these simple winter living room ideas will help turn your summer lounge into a cosy snug set for the colder months ahead.

 1. Snuggle beside the fireplace